 Students login to myHACC and next select Brightspace by D2L (commonly referred to as D2L).
 Students may view Jump Start YOUR Success videos to learn more about D2L and other pertinent information for online students.
-Additionally, students may utilize the Brightspace by D2L Student FAQs for further assistance.

 Online classes will appear on the homepage of Brightspace by D2L.
 Be sure to login to your course and begin coursework within the first 48 hours of the start of the course to avoid being dropped for non-attendance.